VeronicaLourens/portfolio-1/README.md

 ## Deployment
 On the GitHub page, I go to the supercars repository,then go to the tab of "settings", scroll down to the "Github Page" section, then select branch "main" and click "save" under the heading "source".
-The site is published soon after with a link.
+The site is published soon after with a URL link of [Super Cars](https://veronicalourens.github.io/supercars/).

 ## Testing

 ### Lighthouse Testing

 I tested the website on Chrome Incognito window using Lighthouse on dev tools for both mobile and desktop.
-The final result shows here after taking the improvement steps.
+The final results are showed as following after taking the improvement steps.

 * Desktop